RVCC-IDMX/about-me-kit-commits/README.md

 # What does this copyright do?-=-=-=
 # Others may share and adapt your content for non-commercial purposes only, and must give you credit.
 # Keeps your content free for learning and personal use while protecting it from commercial exploitation.
-It allows others to share and adapt content for non-commmercial purposes only, and they must give credit.
+# It allows others to share and adapt content for non-commmercial purposes only, and they must give credit.
-It keeps the content free for learning and personal use, while also protecting it from commercial exploitation
+# It keeps the content free for learning and personal use, while also protecting it from commercial exploitation

+# Citation One: A framework for ethical AI‑HRM development and use —
+# SpringerLink

+# Artificial Intelligence and People Management:
+# ScienceDirect

+# AI for the people?
+Embedding AI ethics in HR
+# and people analytics projects -
+# ScienceDirect +1